eopf-toolkit/eopf-tooling-guide/docs/tutorials/stac_zarr/R/eopf_zarr.md

     11 /measurements/reflectance… http…       1 int64     blosc      <int> <int [1]>
     12 /measurements/reflectance… http…       1 int64     blosc      <int> <int [1]>

-Then, we select the B02 array and examine its dimensions and chuning:
+Then, we select the B02 array and examine its dimensions and chunking:

 ``` r
 r20m |>